 How Can Physical Therapists Help People Engage in Exercise?

 For many people, the challenge boils down to boosting self-confidence and building positive beliefs, perceptions, and attitudes towards exercise and movement.
 How can physical therapists tackle this challenge?
-Applying cognitive behavioral therapies can be a great ally to help free yourself from the psychological barriers to exercise.
+Applying cognitive behavioral therapies can be a great ally in freeing oneself from the psychological barriers to exercise.

 Check out my blog 7 COGNITIVE-BEHAVIORAL SKILLS EVERY PHYSICAL THERAPIST CAN USE